chenxuanzzy/note/docs/README.md

     details: Be practical, not including showy features, and keeping elegant and simple.
   - title: Dark Mode
     details: Supporting dark mode, which enhances the reading experience in a dark environment.
-footer: MIT Licensed | Copyright © 2022-present Hsins
+footer: MIT Licensed | Copyright © 2022-present Chen Xuan
 ---